I know this is going to seem a strange choice as a classic

 Whilst I enjoyed the book, I did feel the plot was a little

 loose.
-I’m a little conflicted by the ending.
-I was a little disappointed and confused (I
+I’m also conflicted by the ending.
+On one hand it was

-Cormoran was a bit of a loser and desperate for cash, therefore he didn’t have
+Cormoran was a bit of a loser and desperate for cash.

 Bombyx Mori – it’s latin for ‘silkworm of the mulberry tree’,